Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 Fabula Ultima (2023, Emanuele Galletto)

-Fabula Ultima draws inspiration from JRPGs, where the heroes are expected to get hurt, but also rise and return stronger.
-Arguably its most heroic feature is that death is a player’s decision, not a roll of the dice.
-When a character reaches 0 HP, the player chooses whether the character is defeated but survives or makes a dramatic sacrifice.
+Fabula Ultima draws inspiration from JRPGs, where heroes face setbacks but always come back stronger.
+One of its most heroic features is that death is up to the player, not left to chance.
+When a character hits 0 HP, the player decides if the character survives in defeat or makes a dramatic sacrifice.

 Begin with Press Start.
 It’s the perfect intro and it’s free!